What to Know About Resource Guarding in Dogs

 You want to condition your dog to get used to you being around while they eat.
 If they are comfortable with the previous steps, try feeding them treats out of the palm of your hand.
 As soon as they take a treat out of your hand, turn and walk away.

 Once they are comfortable with eating a treat out of your hand, try touching their food bowl while they take the treat from you.
 Touch it very briefly and repeat this process a few times over several mealtimes.
+Doing this and working with small portions are also ways to stop a dog from eating too fast.

 6. Pick Up Your Dog’s Bowl